syamfarh/tp/docs/UserGuide.md

   ```
   Address book has been cleared!
   ```
-* GUI reflects that there are 0 contacts left
+* Your GUI will reflect that there are 0 contacts left

   ![clear format](images/clear-UG/clear_success.png)